KazimierzLipski/teksel/README.md

 {
     A1 = "Hello          World";
     A2 = trim(A1);
-    // A2 should be equal "Hello World"
+    // A2 should be equal to "Hello World"
 }
 ```